graphops/subgraph-mcp/README.md

 - Get the GraphQL schema for any subgraph deployment
 - Execute GraphQL queries against any subgraph deployment
+- Find the top subgraphs for a contract address on a specific chain
 - Supports MCP resources, tools, and prompts

 ## Requirements